Professor Francis L Collins

 Director of the National Institute of Demographic and Economic Analysis

-I am a Professor of Geography at the University of Waikato and the current Director of the National Institute of Demographic and Economic Analysis (2018-2021).
-My principle research interests are in the socio-cultural dimensions of migration and cities.
-I have been particularly focused on developing theoretically-informed and empirically rich accounts of the experiences, mobility patterns and regulation of international migration in the Asia Pacific region, as well as exploring the contribution of migrants to urban life and the transformation of cities.
-This body of research includes: international students and urban transformation, higher education and the globalisation of cities, labour migration and marginalisation, time and youth migration and aspirations and desires.
+I am a Professor of Geography at the University of Waikato and the current Director of the National Institute of Demographic and Economic Analysis (2018-2022).
+My research focuses on geographically and sociologically informed accounts of international migration, population change and urban transformation.
+I have had a particular focus on developing theoretically-informed and empirically rich accounts of the experiences, mobility patterns and regulation of international migration in the Asia Pacific region, as well as exploring the contribution of migrants to urban life and the transformation of cities.
+This body of research includes: emotional drivers and governance of migration; labour migration, marginalisation and exploitation; racism and employment; international students and urban transformation; and higher education and the globalisation of cities.

 Zohirul Islam (PhD in Population Studies, University of Waikato) - Temporary Migration and Income Inequality in New Zealand

 Joke Methorst (PhD in Geography, University of Waikato) - Socio-spatial dynamics of digital nomads in Ubud, Bali

 Kate Sewell (PhD in Geography, University of Waikato) - Power, Politics and Participation in Hong Kong's Urban Regeneration

 Rachael Cowie (PhD in Geography, University of Auckland) - Creative Spatial Practices in Post-disaster Urban Regeneration

 Yu Shi (PhD in Geography, University of Auckland) - Cooking a Nation: ethnic migratory chefs and New Zealand state aspirations

 - Theme Leader: Racism and Inequality in Employment